frewsxcv/rgis/bevy-jobs/README.md

 }
 ```

-Fetch task results from a system:
+Fetching job results from a system:

 ```rust
 fn some_result_system(